ButterJ1/SecureVault/README.md

 2. **Remember your core password**: There is no recovery mechanism
 3. **Set appropriate costs**: Higher costs mean higher security but also higher penalties
 4. **Secured Balance**: If your vault locks, your remaining balance is secured until unlocking
+5. **Browser storage**: Encrypted data is stored in your browser's local storage, so don't clear cache if you have active vaults

 ## Installation & Setup